 7. Be functional as a couple

 To end a separation and turn over a new leaf in your marriage, you need to be functional as a couple.
-To achieve that, first and foremost, you need to spend time together.
-Talk to each other, share your hopes, dreams and aspirations.
+To achieve that, first and foremost, you need to spend quality time together.
+Talk to each other, and share your hopes, dreams and aspirations.

 It is also equally important that you work together as a team.
 For instance, if you have children, the responsibilities of parenting have to be shared, depending on your individual strengths.
 One parent could take on the responsibility of helping the children with their studies, the other could take charge of their extracurricular activities like helping them with sports.